This post may contain affiliate links. For more information, read my disclosure policy.

 I’ve mentioned before about my See’s Candy addiction.
 Growing up, a pound lasted less than a day.
 The chocolate factory is in my hometown, so that whenever I smell the inside of See’s store, I think I’m home.

-If I had to pick one kind of See’s Candy to eat for the rest of my life it would be the Butterscotch Square.
+If I had to pick one kind of See’s Candy to eat for the rest of my life it would be the Butterscotch Square (or the maple truffles).
 There would be no deliberation, hesitation, or hemming and hawing.
 Butterscotch Squares: they’re my favorite!

 The boxes of See’s we’d get when I was a kid came with one butterscotch square.
 And it was mine – always.
 Everyone knew to back away from the square.
 My mom got the divinity, my dad the bordeaux.
 Me?
 I got the butterscotch square.

 I do recommend using a candy thermometer for this recipe.
 The recipe I used as a guideline just gave times, and the first time I made this it really did not turn out.
-After doing some research on penuche, I realized I really did need to use my candy thermometer.
-They’re relatively inexpensive, and I highly recommend getting one.
-Using one also takes the guess work out of candy making.
-No more “is it done???” and praying; if you use the thermometer you know when it’s done!
+The candy has to cook to 236°F for it to set up properly and it’s too hard to gauge that without a thermometer.

 • Cut each quarter into slices, then cut each slice into squares.
 Make small cuts to avoid breaking the candy.